1990 South Sudan earthquakes: Damage

-The mainshock killed 31 people and damaged buildings in Juba and Moyo, Uganda.
+The first mainshock killed 31 people and damaged buildings in Juba and Moyo, Uganda.
 Shaking was felt as far as Nakuru, Kenya.
 The mainshock of May 24 did further damage.
-Government buildings and private instutions were damaged in Terekeka, South Sudan.
+Government buildings and private institutions were damaged in Terekeka, South Sudan.
 Older buildings in Juba reported cracked walls.
 Between 8,000 and 10,000 of the displaced required extra relief and shelter.
 300,000 people were made homeless across the region as a result of the earthquakes.